lydell/keyboard/readme.md

 The new firmware adds numpad keys here and there.
 The XKB layout then remaps those to symbols and such.
 When pressing such keys, the TECK sends both the desired key and Num Lock.
 That extra Num Lock usually makes no difference, but it might break some keyboard shortcuts.
-For this reason, the setup scripts patches the `pc` XKB symbols file, making the OS no longer recognize the Num Lock key.
+For example, trying to enter the `g $` keyboard shortcut sequence in the Atom text editor results in Atom receiving `g NumLock $`, which breaks the sequence.
+To work around this, Num Lock has been remapped to ctrl.
+There seems to be no harm sending a ctrl press before symbols, and Atom allows it to be pressed in the middle of sequences.

 [anishtro]: https://github.com/lydell/anishtro